HOW TO RUN A FASTER 40 IN JUST 4 WEEKS GUARANTEED

 When it comes to the 40 yard dash it is so short and specific that there is no time to waste from the starting line through to the finish.
-Most athletes that are looking for how to run a faster 40 yard dash, have pretty good top end speed but struggle at either getting to their top speed quickly, or have issues with their acceleration mechanics.
-If either of those sound familiar to you, then this program is perfect for you!
+Most athletes that are looking to run a faster 40 yard dash, have pretty good top end speed but struggle at either getting to their top speed quickly, or have issues with their acceleration mechanics.
+If either of those sound familiar to you, then this program is perfect for you.

 In order to improve your 40 we are going to have to address specific errors in your mechanics.
 Many times these can be addressed simply such as front foot landing position or back leg height, where just seeing the error will help the athlete make the change.
 While sometimes the issue needs to be addressed through drills and exercise such as limited distance per step or difficulty maintaining top end speed.